 A predisposition to Kawasaki disease appears to be passed through generations in families, but the inheritance pattern is unknown.
 Children of parents who have had Kawasaki disease have twice the risk of developing the disorder compared to the general population.
 Children with affected siblings have a tenfold higher risk.

-Jane Burns is a Pediatrics expert in San Diego, California.
-Burns is rated as an Elite expert by MediFind in the treatment of Kawasaki Disease.
-She is also highly rated in 3 other conditions, according to our data.
-Her top areas of expertise are Kawasaki Disease, Multisystem Inflammatory Syndrome in Children (MIS-C), Pediatric Myocarditis, Emphysema, and Coronary Artery Bypass Graft (CABG).
-She is licensed to treat patients in California.
-Burns is currently accepting new patients.
+Rae Yeung practices in Toronto, Canada.
+Yeung and is rated as an Elite expert by MediFind in the treatment of Kawasaki Disease.
+Her top areas of expertise are Kawasaki Disease, Juvenile Idiopathic Arthritis (JIA), Multisystem Inflammatory Syndrome in Children (MIS-C), and Vasculitis.